5 powerful lessons about mentorship from the life of William Osler.

 This may seem like a random list of some superhuman people, but in each set above, the first person owed much of their success to the mentorship of the second.

 Read any modern book about “how to achieve success” and I’d bet you a top-range Tesla that there’ll be something about mentorship in there.
 Mentorship, when loosely defined, can be described as a relationship whereby one person imparts their knowledge, wisdom and experiences upon the other.

 But again, that's a loose definition.

 In reality, the mentoring relationship is more of a symbiotic dance.
 A mutually beneficial (and usually, unofficial) arrangement that allows an inexperienced mentee to grow as a result of sustained contact with a mentor who feels compelled to pass on their insights.

 In the context of medicine, the closest we usually get to systematic mentorship is through the clinical training we receive during our medical education years.
 Under the tutelage of more experienced doctors, we hone our clinical skills and practice theory, as they experience the satisfaction of contributing to the next generation of physicians.

 But very often, it ends there.

 Osler had originally planned to become a clergyman.
-Whilst at school, he became enamoured by a naturalist priest called Father Johnson who, sensing Osler’s insatiable curiosity and potential, steered him towards the natural sciences.
+While at school, he became enamored by a naturalist priest called Father Johnson who, sensing Osler’s insatiable curiosity and potential, steered him towards the natural sciences.
 Johnson was the first of countless mentors to come into Osler’s life.
 Struck by the power of good mentorship, Osler was adamant that he would continue to seek the guidance and wisdom of those who knew more than him.
 This habit continued till he was well into old age.
-Despite being one of the founding fathers of Johns Hopkins University, the man who created residency training programs and had countless other monumental achievements, Osler never let go of his child-like curiosity and burning desire to learn from those who had something to teach.
+Despite being one of the founding fathers of Johns Hopkins University, the man who created residency training programs and the owner of countless other monumental achievements, Osler never let go of his child-like curiosity and burning desire to learn from those who had something to teach.

 Find your heroes.